2025–26 DFB-Pokal: Draw

-The draws for the different rounds are conducted as follows:
+The draws for the different rounds were conducted as follows:

 For the first round, the participating teams were split into two pots of 32 teams each.
 The first pot contained all teams which qualified through their regional cup competitions, the best four teams of the 3.
 Liga, and the bottom four teams of the 2.
 Bundesliga.
 Every team from this pot was drawn to a team from the second pot, which contained all remaining professional teams (all the teams of the Bundesliga and the remaining fourteen 2.
 Bundesliga teams).
 The teams from the first pot were set as the home team in the process.

 The two-pot scenario was also applied for the second round, with the remaining 3.
 Liga and/or amateur team(s) in the first pot and the remaining Bundesliga and 2.
 Bundesliga teams in the other pot.
 Once again, the 3.
 Liga and/or amateur team(s) served as hosts.
 This time the pots did not have to be of equal size though, depending on the results of the first round.
 Theoretically, it was even possible that there could be only one pot, if all of the teams from one of the pots from the first round beat all the others in the second pot.
 Once one pot was empty, the remaining pairings were drawn from the other pot with the first-drawn team for a match serving as hosts.

-For the remaining rounds, the draw will be conducted from just one pot.
+For the remaining rounds, the draw was conducted from just one pot.
 Any remaining 3.
-Liga and/or amateur team(s) will be the home team if drawn against a professional team.
-In every other case, the first-drawn team will serve as hosts.
+Liga and/or amateur team(s) was the home team if drawn against a professional team.
+In every other case, the first-drawn team served as hosts.

 Match rules

-Teams meet in one game per round.
-Matches take place for 90 minutes, with two halves of 45 minutes each.
-If still tied after regulation, 30 minutes of extra time will be played, consisting of two periods of 15 minutes each.
-If the score is still level after this, the match will be decided by a penalty shoot-out.
-A coin toss will decide who takes the first penalty.
-A maximum of nine players can be listed on the substitute bench, while a maximum of five substitutions are allowed.
-However, each team is only given three opportunities to make substitutions, with a fourth opportunity in extra time, excluding substitutions made at half-time, before the start of extra time and at half-time in extra time.
-From the round of 16 onward, a video assistant referee will be appointed for all DFB-Pokal matches.
+Teams met in one game per round.
+Matches took place for 90 minutes, with two halves of 45 minutes each.
+If still tied after regulation, 30 minutes of extra time was played, consisting of two periods of 15 minutes each.
+If the score was still level after this, the match was decided by a penalty shoot-out.
+A coin toss decided who took the first penalty.
+A maximum of nine players could be listed on the substitute bench, while a maximum of five substitutions were allowed.
+However, each team was only given three opportunities to make substitutions, with a fourth opportunity in extra time, excluding substitutions made at half-time, before the start of extra time and at half-time in extra time.
+From the round of 16 onward, a video assistant referee was appointed for all DFB-Pokal matches.
 Though technically possible, VAR was not used for home matches of Bundesliga clubs prior to the round of 16 in order to provide a uniform approach to all matches.